10 Easy Steps to Successfully Finding A Virtual Assistant

 Step 2.
 Match the Job Role With a Personality Profile

 If you've read the book, “Good to Great” by Jim Collins, you'll recognize this concept.
-He coined the idea that it's essential to get the right person on the bus (hire based on your core values) and put them in the right seat (put the new hire in the job that matches their personality) for best success when building an excellent team.
+He coined the idea that it's essential to get the right person on the bus (add team members based on your core values) and put them in the right seat (put the new team member in the job that matches their personality) for best success when building an excellent team.
 One of the best ways to do that is to understand how personality types match different roles within your business.

 Many companies use a personality profile to analyze the best personality type for each role within their business.
 There are many personality profile programs available, and we highly recommend putting one to good use when building your property management team!
 Use a personality assessment to highlight the best traits for the job.
 Do you need a detail-oriented person who is comfortable working behind the scenes in their virtual role, or will an extrovert with a bigger personality be the right fit for a client-facing VA position?
 You can also analyze personality to determine if a potential team member will be a good fit for your company's culture.